satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image01.png
    :align: center
    :alt:
-Example of a metric for quantifying contributions over time.
+Figure X. Example of a metric for quantifying contributions over time.
 Quotes over Time (www.qovert.info) tracked the top-quoted people from Reuters Alertnet News on a range of topics, and presents their quotes on a timeline, where color denotes the identity of a speaker and bar height the number of times the speaker was quoted in a given time period.

 \*\*Acknowledge reviewers\*\*